GoIncremental/gi-commerce/README.md

 ##Release Notes
 v0.6.1
 - Summary directive now displays total quantity of items, not just number of distinct items
+- Fixes issue where register user was called too frequently in the checkout process

 v0.6.0
 - added giPaymentThanks directive allowing the application to inject their own thankyou directive.